The Health Benefits From Taking a Break In Pilates

 Why I Took a Break From the Gym

-Toward the end of 2015, I took a six-month break from going to the gym for my water aerobics, Pilates, and yoga classes.
-Around the time my one-year membership lapsed by the due date, it happened before I took the winter months off.
+Toward the end of 2015, I took a six-month break from going to the gym from my water aerobics, Pilates, and yoga classes.
+Around the time my one-year membership lapsed by the expiration date, it happened before I took the winter months off.
 Due to my leukopenia, when my white blood cell count was abnormal, I rested and took time for myself.
 I also dealt with a cold and didn’t want to expose others.
-Last spring, I returned to water aerobics first, since I fell and tripped on the sidewalk walking home on the way to church.
-I sprained both of my knees and elbows and went to the gym part-time.
-After the swelling went down, last summer and fall, I went to Pilates and yoga class.
-I’ve passed on the Thursday yoga class, and my two Hydro Pilates classes, and went to the gym, three days a week instead of five.
+Back in spring 2016, I returned to water aerobics first since I fell and tripped on the sidewalk walking home on the way to church.
+I sprained both of my knees and elbows and then went to the gym part-time.
+After the swelling went down, that summer and fall, I went to Pilates and yoga class.
+I’ve passed on going to the Thursday yoga class first.
+Then I've decided not to go to my two Hydro Pilates classes too.
+I had went to the gym three days a week instead of five.
 What a difference it did make.

 Though I had trouble with balancing poses like the tree pose and the planks, I’ve bounced back and gotten stronger on doing various yoga poses and with my Pilates routines.
 That’s what my instructors told me last year after class, even if I didn’t do any home practice.
 I’m glad I’ve rested when I did and took that break when I needed to.

 Take It Slow